-There is a class of production incident that feels uniquely frustrating.
+There is a class of production incident that resists conventional diagnosis.
 The system did exactly what it was supposed to do.
 The API was used correctly.
 The documentation, consulted afterward, turns out to have been accurate all along.
-And yet something went badly wrong — a job that rewrites ten times more data than expected, a container that provides no real isolation, a join that degrades catastrophically at scale.
+And yet the outcome violated every expectation — a job that rewrites ten times more data than expected, a container that provides less isolation than its interface suggests, a join that degrades catastrophically at scale.

-I want to propose a more precise diagnosis — one that draws on semiotics rather than software engineering, and specifically on the work of Charles Sanders Peirce and Umberto Eco.
-The claim is this: many of the most persistent and surprising performance pathologies in modern data systems are semiotic failures — predictable, recurring, and invisible to the model reader the interface itself constructs.
+I want to propose a more precise diagnosis — one that draws on semiotics2 rather than software engineering, and specifically on the work of Charles Sanders Peirce and Umberto Eco.
+The claim is this: many of the most persistent and surprising performance pathologies in modern data systems are semiotic failures — predictable, recurring, and invisible to the user the interface presupposes but does not fully equip.

 A Fifty-Year-Old Promise

 The contract embedded in these interfaces is not new.
-Edgar F. Codd articulated it in 1970, in the paper that founded the relational model: A Relational Model of Data for Large Shared Data Banks.
-One of its central principles was data independence — the idea that queries should be written against a logical model, entirely insulated from the physical layout of the data.
+Edgar F. Codd articulated it in 1970, in the paper that founded the relational model.3 One of its central principles was data independence — the idea that queries should be written against a logical model, entirely insulated from the physical layout of the data.
 The user thinks in relations.
 The system handles storage, access paths, and execution strategy.

 It was a radical and largely successful idea.
-The cost-based optimizer that Selinger and her colleagues built for IBM’s System R in 1979 was its practical realization: given a declarative SQL query, the system would enumerate possible physical execution plans and choose the cheapest one.
+The cost-based optimizer that Selinger and her colleagues built for IBM’s System R in 1979 was its practical realization:4 given a declarative SQL query, the system would enumerate possible physical execution plans and choose the cheapest one.
 The user never needed to know which plan was chosen.
-That was the point.

 Spark, Delta Lake, and container runtimes have re-enacted this same drama at a different scale and with a fundamentally different physical architecture.
 The promise is Codd’s promise, restated fifty years later.
 The tension is the same tension.
 What has changed is the distance between the logical interface and the physical reality — and that distance, in distributed systems, is vast.